microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 This acts as an indicator of your _simulated eye gaze_.
 You can move it by pressing down the _right mouse button_ and move the mouse.
 When the cursor is hovering over the gems, you will notice that the cursor will snap to the center of the currently looked at gem.
-This is a great way to test your simulated eye gaze input.
+This is a great way to test if events are triggered as expected when _"looking"_ at a target.
-Please beware though that our eyes move very rapidly and that the mouse movement is not the best supplement to simulated this behavior.
+Please beware though that the _simulated eye gaze_ via mouse control is a rather poor supplement to our rapid and unintentional eye movements.
+It's great for testing the basic functionality before iterating on the design by deploying it to the HoloLens 2 device though.
-The gem rotates as long as being looked at and you can destroy it by pressing _Enter_.
+Coming back to our sample scene: The gem rotates as long as being looked at and can be destroyed by "looking" at it and ...
+- Pressing _Enter_ (which simulates saying "select")
+- Actually saying _"select"_ into your microphone
+- While pressing _Space_ to show the simulated hand input, click the left mouse button to perform an airtap

 We describe in more detail why and how you can achieve these interactions in our [**Eye-Supported Target Selection**](EyeTracking_TargetSelection.md) tutorial.

 When moving the cursor up to the top menu bar, you will notice that the currently hovered item will highlight subtly.
-You can select the currently highlighted item by pressing _Enter_.
+You can select the currently highlighted item by using one of the above described commit methods (e.g., pressing _Enter_).
 This way you can switch between the different eye tracking sample scenes.

 ### 4. How to test specific sub scenes